-The Aviation Cocktail is one of those cocktails with a long and rocky past, though it is a fantastic classic cocktail that is always worth revisiting when the opportunity arises.
+The Aviation cocktail is one of those drinks with a long and rocky past, though it is a fantastic classic cocktail that is always worth revisiting when the opportunity arises.

 - Shake well.

 - Garnish with a flamed lemon peel.